 - the extent to which discipline may chill constitutional rights, and

-- publicity or notoriety given to the conduct.4
+- publicity or notoriety given to your conduct.4

 Example: A 5th grade public school teacher receives three DUI convictions over the course of several years.
 The convictions do not automatically result in the suspension or revocation of the teacher’s credential.
 However, the CTC investigates the matter and questions the teacher’s fitness to continue teaching.